afrittoli/cross_service_tempest_plugins/README.rst

   - The default profile is called workshop.
 To use a different one configure it in `host_vars/localhost`

-- an ssh key already available in the cloud and on disk
+- an ssh key in the cloud and on disk

   - The path to the ssh key can be set via an env variable WORKSHOP_SSH_KEY or in `group_vars/cloud`